 Add, Edit, and Form screens also have additional values that you can pass along to your table on the user’s behalf.

-This is a bit more advanced and we recommend looking at this after you’ve covered everything in Core Concepts.
-However, if you’re interested in how this works, read the guides below.
+Though this is a more advanced topic and it's recommended to explore this after you've gone through Core Concepts.
+If you're curious about how this works, feel free to check out the guides below.